NOT UNDER THE LAW BUT UNDER GRACE

 For those who are strong in faith, let them follow the Apostle Paul, the Orthodox Jew, who said:

-“Not having mine own righteousness, which is of the law, but that which is through the faith of Christ.”
+“Not having my own righteousness, which is from the law, but that which is through faith in Christ.”
 For the Jewish believer who can accept it, this is the answer to the question of whether Jewish believers should observe the traditions.
 Every observance of a tradition of the Law tends to be our own righteousness and therefore is loss for Christ.
 In this case, the faith of Christ no longer is deemed to be sufficient for our righteousness, our salvation.
 We are attempting to add our own righteousness to the perfect righteousness of God in Christ.

 (“Not Under the Law but Under Grace”, 3171-1)